All the Things That I Need

 On his bike.
 Both of them.
-It made sense that she wasn’t going to travel on her own, less conspicuous that way.
+It made sense that Madeline wasn’t going to travel on her own.
+Less conspicuous that way.
 But after all that happened yesterday, that arrangement felt more than awkward to her the more she thought about it.
 Taking a deep breath, she built the courage to ask an important question.

 “Did your friend leave?”

 “If you mean Aya and not Caslon, yes.
 She left last night,” Levi responded truthfully.
 “She never hangs around here for too long.”